Last updated on November 28, 2022 by Wandering our World

-I was in Gaza covering the plight of Palestinians living in the tiny enclave, when on a trip around Gaza City I started to notice a few patches of green on top of buildings.
+We were in Gaza covering the plight of Palestinians living in the tiny enclave, when on a trip around Gaza City we started to notice a few patches of green on top of buildings.

-With a Palestinian friend (my Arabic skills aren’t great!), we decided to investigate.
+With a Palestinian friend (our Arabic skills aren’t great!), we decided to investigate.

 What we found was a perfect example of Palestinian Gazan innovation.

 The Gaza Strip is regarded by many as the most densely populated area of the world, and therefore with barely any room on the ground families were creating gardens in the sky, effectively using their rooftops as mini farms to produce fruit and vegetables.

 But it wasn’t just an innovative way to produce food in the impoverished strip.
 When we started asking families about their decision to turn their rooftop into a garden, they made clear it wasn’t just as a source of food.
 It was also a source of escape.

 These gardens were an opportunity for families to create something of their own, to have a little control and some green space and be responsible for something positive in their lives.
 Simple pleasures, maybe, but ones that Gazans are denied every day by living under Israeli occupation.

 And these gardens really seemed like little worlds of their own.
 Standing several floors up, with rows of vegetable patches surrounding us, and well-tended fruit trees growing strong and proud towards the sun, a space was created which could be anywhere in the world.
 A space that wasn’t Gaza.

 One Palestinian rooftop gardener explained that when memories of past bombings and family members that had been killed came flooding back to him, he would often make his way up to the rooftop garden.